TianyuDu/AnnEconForecast/README.md

 In this project, we aim to implement a wide range of models, both from structural and non-structural, to forecast various economic indicators, including unemployment and foreign exchange rates.

+In addition to the neural networks, we also deployed various other machine learning techniques, like the genetic algorithm, in hyper-parameter tunning.

+For a more completed note on what we do in this project, please refer to our documentation page.
+[Documentation](https://tianyudu.github.io/AnnEconForecast/)